 Courses from this section may only be taken with permission of the programme convenor and relevant course convenor.

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.

 Teaching & Learning

-Courses are taught by a combination of methods, principally lectures, tutorial classes, seminars and supervised individual study projects.
+Modules are taught by a combination of methods, principally lectures, tutorial classes, seminars and supervised individual study projects.

-Most courses involve a 50-minute lecture as a key component with linked tutorial classes.
+Most modules involve a 50-minute lecture as a key component with linked tutorial classes.